Zuehlke/software-engineering-corner/drafts/all-we-need-is-structure.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1723413840141/6bfd1047-e956-4fc2-ba3a-0ceb0a34e7ea.png align="center")

-And that is also why it deadlocks when you block synchronously:
+And that is why it deadlocks when you block synchronously, because you block the same thread by waiting on the continuation:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1723413972567/8e47088a-1bef-4202-8a46-60039df50f58.png align="center")